Drag13/articles/SyncGitAndAzure/article.md

 This will instruct Azure to execute build.cmd file after you commit something new to the repository.
 And there, you can do whatever you want.
 It is pure command line file that can do almost everything you need.
 Isn't this cool?

 So we can write our own deployment script or modify existed one.
 But if we will do this manually it will take some time and be not very efficient.
-Now it's time for [Kudu](https://github.com/projectkudu/kudu).Under the hood, Azure uses it to sync your code and your publish folder.
+Now it's time for Kudu.
+Under the hood, Azure uses it to sync your code and your publish folder.
 So we also can use Kudu for our needs.
-Grab [build.cmd](https://github.com/Drag13/articles/blob/master/SyncGitAndAzure/example/build.cmd) file from my repository and let's take a look at it.
+Grab [build.cmd](https://raw.githubusercontent.com/Drag13/articles/master/SyncGitAndAzure/example/build.cmd) file from my repository and let's take a look at it.

 Default build.cmd contains few sections.